 1.18.
-Price Increment – The increments in which Buyers may bid over the price.
+Price Increment – The increments in which Buyers may bid over the Starting Price.
 The Price Increment is established by the Auctioneer.
 The Price Increment is mandatory for auctions of felling rights to standing timber, rent of arable land, and immovable property.
 The Price Increment may be 100, 200, 300, 400 or 500 euros.

 1.19.
 Automated Bidding – The opportunity for a Buyer to enter the highest Purchase price for which they wish to purchase the Object.
 Automated Bidding in the auction is triggered, once any of the Buyers have placed a bid that is higher than the last bid made by a Buyer who has entered the Automated Bidding price.
 After an Auction with a Reserve has ended, the system will make an automated bid at the highest bid entered by the leading Buyer, which shall not be higher than the set Reserve.
 If the bid of two or more Buyers using Automated Bidding is equal, the bid of the Buyer who entered their Automated Bidding price first shall take precedence.